remix-run/remix/docs/tutorials/jokes.md

 [![Remix Jokes](https://remix-jokes.lol/social.png)](https://remix-jokes.lol)

 This tutorial is the comprehensive way to getting an overview of the primary APIs available in Remix.
-By the end, you'll have a full application you can show your mom, significant other, or dog and I'm sure they'll be just as excited about Remix as you are (though I make no guarantees).
+By the end, you'll have a full application you can show your mom, significant other, or dog and I'm sure they'll be as excited about Remix as you are (though I make no guarantees).

 We're going to be laser focused on Remix.
 This means that we're going to skip over a few things that are a distraction from the core ideas we want you to learn about Remix.
 For example, we'll show you how to get a CSS stylesheet on the page, but we're not going to make you write the styles by yourself.
-So we'll just give you stuff you can copy/paste for that kind of thing.
-However, if you'd prefer to write it all out yourself, you totally can (it'll just take you much longer).
+So we'll give you stuff you can copy/paste for that kind of thing.
+However, if you'd prefer to write it all out yourself, you totally can (it'll take you much longer).
 So we'll put it in little `<details>` elements you have to click to expand to not spoil anything if you'd prefer to code it out yourself.

 <details>

   <summary>Click me</summary>

 There are several areas in the tutorial where we stick code behind one of these `<details>` elements.
 This is so you can choose how much copy/paste you want to do without us spoiling it for you.
 We don't recommend struggling with concepts unrelated to Remix though, like guessing what class names to use.
 Feel free to reference these sections to check your work once you get the main point of the tutorial.
-Or if you want to run through things quickly then you can just copy/paste stuff as you go as well.
+Or if you want to run through things quickly then you can copy/paste stuff as you go as well.
 We won't judge you!

 </details>